yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 whether a police officer's decision, _to shoot or not to shoot_, is affected by the race of a shooting target and many other related factors.
 This is an important question that cognitive experiments might able to provide some insights.
-They analyzed four data sets with the hierarchical diffusion decision model.
+They analyzed four data sets with the hierarchical diffusion decision model. .
 They kindly provide their data and JAGS codes at their project [OSF](https://osf.io/9qku5/).
 You may also want to read their [article](https://doi.org/10.3758/s13423-017-1369-6), which describes the findings.
+A previous study, fitting data from also a first-person-shooter task with fixed-effect DDM, is reported in Correll, Wittenbrink, Crawford and Sadler (2015).

-In this tutorial, I used these data sets, demonstrating how to use pMCMC to fit hierarchical DDM and LBA model to real world data, although one might account for the decision scenario more relatistically by using the urgency-gating model (Cisek, Puskas, & El-Murr, 2009).
-That says, I did not argue the urgency- gating model is better than the DDM, as the story about the LCA model suggested (Miletic, Turner, Forstmann, & van Maanen, 2017).
-Only when we put them into tests can we know better whether the urgency-gating model is better than the DDM to account for the shooting decisions.
+In this tutorial, I used the data in Pleskac, Cesario and Johnson (2017) to demonstrate how to use pMCMC to fit hierarchical DDM in empirical data, although one might account for the decision scenario more relatistically by using the urgency-gating model (Cisek, Puskas, & El-Murr, 2009).
+That says, I did not argue the urgency- gating model is better than the HDDM, as the story about the LCA model suggested (Miletic, Turner, Forstmann, & van Maanen, 2017).
+Only when we put them into tests can we know better whether the urgency-gating model is better than the HDDM to account for the shooting decisions.

-In the case of fitting real world data I need to rely on other techniques, for example _posterior predective check_ (Gelman, Carlin, Stern, Dunson, Vehtari, & Rubin, 2014), to check whether posterior distributions appropriately reflect target distributions, because I do not know the true data-generation mechanism.
+In the case of fitting empirical data I need to rely on other techniques, for example _posterior predective check_ (Gelman, Carlin, Stern, Dunson, Vehtari, & Rubin, 2014), to check whether posterior distributions appropriately reflect target distributions, because I do not know the true data-generation mechanism.

 ## Set-up a model object
 First, I defined a race-threshold model,based on the stereotype findings in classic